 3. Playful but selfless

 Creative people like to relax.
 But when it comes to working on a new project, they are able to work like mad.
-For example, the Italian painter Paolo Uccello, when developing his famous art of perspective, he did not sleep all night long and was walking from corner to corner.
+Take the example of the Italian painter Paolo Uccello.
+When developing his famous art of perspective, he did not sleep all night long and was walking from corner to corner.

 Csikszentmihalyi notes that most of the creators are working late into the night and nothing can stop them.